Hot Deskhot desk v,

 This may seem like an obvious choice but there are a number of trainees/registrars who think that studying their MPH notes alone is to get through.
 It is not.
 MPH notes were to get you through the MPH.
 The Part A exam is completely different.
 Download the syllabus from the FPH website.
 I found it useful to further categorize topics.
 For instance, some topics are clearly just needing definitions, e.g. "the prevention paradox" whilst others need more in-depth, e.g. "the design, evaluation and management of immunisation programmes".
 I grouped this latter topic with "choices in developing an immunisation strategy" and created a framework for immunisation.
 I also divided Section A: Epidemiology into two parts, i.e measuring health and illness and study design.
 Whatever you choose to do, go through the syllabus with a red pen and aim to understand everything.
 To this day, I can still tell my mother what each word means!

-I just want to add that when I started my study for Part A, a wise old man (a first time pass himself and now a successful Consultant in Public Health) told me that the trick to the Part A is to aim to have a pass answer on each topic of the syllabus.
-He is right.
+The trick to passing Part A is to aim to have a pass answer on each topic of the syllabus.
 There's no point having a nine out of ten on a couple of answers when you fail on the seven out of ten rule.
 So when you go through the syllabus, make sure you know everything, at least a pass answer on everything.

 3. Pace yourself